cntzemir/secure-auth-admin-demo/README.md

 - **abuse reduction** with rate limiting and temporary lockout rules
 - **traceability** with audit logging and recent activity views
 - **defensive UX** with generic authentication errors and safe reset responses
-- **admin-side monitoring** with high-priority events, suspicious patterns, and filtered audit review
+- **admin-side monitoring** with suspicious patterns, filtered audit review, and lock visibility

 It is positioned as a **defensive software engineering demo** rather than a production SaaS product.